jaspector

 A permit is required before construction, reconstruction, alteration, repair, movement, or demolition, and before installation, extension, or repair of plumbing, mechanical, or electrical systems.

+Not all construction work requires a permit in unincorporated Ashe County, NC.
 The following work is generally exempt: Farm buildings are not required to have a building permit if the land is farm sales tax certified or eligible for present use value, or if the owner provides the tax listing showing present use value or exemption certificate number.; The county also says some projects are exempt under state law, and staff should be contacted to confirm..
 Note: Electrical permits are still required if wiring is installed, and the county does not publish a full exemption list on the reviewed pages.
+When in doubt, confirm with the local building department before starting work.